 to satisfy Eq.~\eqref{eq:pauli_shaping} of the main text (that is, to get $\boldsymbol{A} = \boldsymbol{C} \odot \boldsymbol{G}$, where $\boldsymbol{G}$ is the PTM of $\mathcal{G}$).
 The associated quasi-probability matrix $\boldsymbol{Q} = \boldsymbol{WCW}/4^{2n}$ has elements

 or, written in terms of the vector of quasi-probabilities $\vec{q}$ from Sec.~\ref{sec:mitigation_clifford} of the main text, defined by $\boldsymbol{W} \vec{q} = \vec{f}^{\, \alpha}$:

 which is precisely Eq.~\eqref{eq:Clifford_Q} from the main text.
 That is, Step 1 of Clifford PEC/ZNE (from Sec.~\ref{sec:mitigation_clifford}) can be described as inserting Paulis $P_{\sigma(i)}$ and $P_i$ before and after $\mathcal{G}$ respectively, where $P_i \sim \text{unif}(\mathbb{P})$.
 Step 2 can be described as inserting an extra Pauli $P_k$ before $P_{\sigma(i)}$ with quasi-probability $q_k$.
 Both steps are shown separately in the left circuit below.
-Combining the two adjacent Paulis (as in the middle circuit), and relabelling $k \oplus \sigma(i)$ as $j$ (as in the right circuit), we arrive at the previous equation.
+Combining the two adjacent Paulis (as in the middle circuit), and relabeling $k \oplus \sigma(i)$ as $j$ (as in the right circuit), we arrive at the previous equation.
 In other words, Pauli shaping is operationally identical to Clifford PEC/ZNE when the target gate $U$ is Clifford, as claimed in the main text.

-\section{Mathematical details of Pauli shaping examples}
+\section{Mathematical Details of Pauli Shaping Examples}

-Before delving into the details of the two examples of Pauli shaping from Sec.~\ref{sec:examples} of the main text, we begin this section with a useful lemma.
+Before getting into the details of the Pauli shaping examples from Sec.~\ref{sec:examples} of the main text, we begin this section with a useful lemma.
 Consider two characteristic matrices $\boldsymbol{C}^{(1)}$ and $\boldsymbol{C}^{(2)}$, which correspond respectively to quasi-probability matrices

 Suppose we apply Pauli shaping to a channel $\mathcal{G}$ (with PTM $\boldsymbol{G}$) according to $\boldsymbol{C}^{(1)}$ to create an aggregate channel with PTM $\boldsymbol{C}^{(1)} \odot \boldsymbol{G}$ at the cost of a sampling overhead $\gamma_1^2$, where $\gamma_1 = \sum_{ij}|\boldsymbol{Q}_{ij}^{(1)}|$.
 Then, treating this aggregate channel as a black box, suppose we do a second, outer layer of Pauli shaping according to $\boldsymbol{C}^{(2)}$, thus producing an aggregate channel with PTM